trilogy-data/pytrilogy-nlp/tests/tpc_ds_duckdb/README.md

 Copy SQL to query.sql.

-Use that to create query.preql and query .promp.
+Use that to create query.preql and query .prompt.

 Prompt format should specify expected inputs, the attempts, and the target success rate.